Skip to content

 This is the same content that we also provided via the parameters for the create command earlier.

-Let's create a new discovery configuration by using the --properties-file argument instead of providing the parameters themselves.
-Run the command:
+Let's create a new discovery configuration by using the --sensitive-properties-file argument instead of providing the parameters themselves.

 The output is similar to the output from the previous create command: